databricks/spark-training/strata_2013/index.md

 [K-Means clustering](http://en.wikipedia.org/wiki/K-means_clustering) is a popular clustering algorithm that can be used to partition your dataset into K clusters.
 We now look at how we can implement K-Means clustering using Spark to cluster the featurized Wikipedia dataset.

 ## Setup
 Similar to the Spark streaming exercises above, we will be using a standalone project template for this exercise.
-In your AMI, this has been setup in `/root/kmeans/`.
+In your AMI, this has been setup in `/root/kmeans/[scala|java]/`.
 You should find the following items in the directory.

 - `sbt:` Directory containing the SBT tool
 - `build.sbt:` SBT project file
-- `WikipediaKMeans.scala:` Main Scala program that you are going to edit, compile and run
+- `WikipediaKMeans.[scala|java]:` Main Scala program that you are going to edit, compile and run

-The main file you are going to edit, compile and run for the exercises is `WikipediaKMeans.scala`.
+The main file you are going to edit, compile and run for the exercises is `WikipediaKMeans.[scala|java]`.
 It should look as follows:

 <div class="codetabs">
 <div data-lang="scala" markdown="1">